 "The parties agree to hold harmless the other party from any damage, loss, or cost of any kind (this includes reasonable lawyer fees) to the extent a breach occurs or willful misconduct or negligence."

 You may include additional language based on your circumstances.
 For instance, you may limit indemnification to specific third-party claims or restrict it to situations where a party has filed a lawsuit or a court has issued a final judgment.

 You might also want to include notice requirements.
 For example, it could read something like: “This indemnity shall only cover claims in which the parties receive prompt notice, only if and to the extent a failure to notify could prejudice the defense.”

 If you're the one providing the indemnification, you want the clause to be as narrowly tailored as possible.
 This gives you the most protection against the specific risk you want to be protected against.

 When writing a contract, it's important to include provisions that benefit all parties as equally as possible.
 To make sure you're not being taken advantage of in an agreement, it's best to consult with a legal professional, preferably one who's skilled in contract law.
 He or she can explain any confusing legal terms so that you're fully aware of what you're agreeing to.

 If you need help with indemnification contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.